pytorch/rfcs/RFC-0013-input-descriptor.md

 ["i1", "i2", "i3"] # 3D tensors with 3 independent lengths named as "i1", "i2", "i3"
 ```

-## Input-descriptor based specialization w/ explicit checking

-Input descriptor supports three types of specializations:
+## Using input descriptor

+Input descriptor combined with a tensor property propagation pass essentially is a specialization engine that generates TorchScript IR graphs with richer tensor property information.
+Depending on what information is provided by the input descriptor, three types of specializations may happen:

 * Type specialization, i.e., input descriptor specifying types
+* MetaTensorType specialization, i.e., input descriptor specifying tensor meta-properties
 * Value specialization, i.e., input descriptor specifying values
-* MetaTensorType specialization, i.e., input descriptor specifying tensor meta-properties

-The specialization mechanism is quite powerful.
-It could specialize any subset of parameters, with any subset of meta tensor properties, or with any real Python value.
-The specialization is also fully programmable and a model can be specialized multiple times.
+The input descriptor mechanism is quite flexible.
+One can specify rpoperties for a subset of parameters with a subset of tensor properties.
+It may also specify a particular parameter with a real Python value (e.g., `True` or `100`).
+The specialization is fully programmable and a model can be associated with multiple input descriptors, one for each `torch.jit.script()` call sites.

-When invoking a scripted method/function with input descriptors, the actual arguments must satisfy the meta properties specified in the input descriptor.
+When invoking a scripted method/function with input descriptors, the actual arguments must satisfy properties specified in the input descriptor.
 This checking is crucial to ensure the correct usage of a scripted model specializd for a given input-descriptor.
 Since input descriptor is needed for type checking when using a scripted model, they need to be added to serialization and de-serialization support.

 Consider the following example.
 We use input descriptor to describe the shape and dtype properties of parameter `x`, and to specify the value of parameter `y`.
 The TS graph generated by `torch.jit.script` is specialized to this particular input descriptor.
 ```